Our top things to do in Edinburgh

 This addition to Edinburgh’s food scene has quickly become a firm favourite.

-Jessica Elliott Dennison, author of cookbook Salad Feasts, has done an amazing job of creating a cosy-yet cool café that serves fresh pasta, vibrant salads and homemade cakes (and the rest!).
+Jessica Elliott Dennison, author of the cookbook Salad Feasts, has done an amazing job of creating a cosy-yet cool café that serves fresh pasta, vibrant salads and homemade cakes (and the rest!).

 Keep an eye out for her seasonal supper clubs, too – a wonderful way to spend an evening.